Letter to Alumni

 Greetings to all from the School of Nursing!
 With the promise of spring around the corner, I wanted to share with you some news and excitement on behalf of the faculty, staff and students.
 For starters, we are immensely enjoying our new home in the Health and Social Sciences Building, located on the corner of Broadway and Wilder Streets.
 Nursing faculty offices are on the 1st, 2nd and 3rd, floor with the 2nd Floor the Main Suite for Nursing.
 Research project room space is available on the first floor, as well as a variety of fully-equipped smart classrooms.
 Each of the floors has open sitting areas and atrium space for students to gather and study individually and in small groups.
-The Nursing Laboratory now hosts 3 Advanced Health Assessment Labs with 4 examination tables each, while the Nursing Fundamentals and Skills Laboratories total 3 with 4 beds in each – accommodating 8 students per lab.
-The 4 Nursing Simulation Laboratories, and accompanying debriefing conference rooms, have been a highlight for the integration of high-fidelity human simulation technology and case scenarios for students at the undergraduate and graduate levels.
+The Nursing Laboratory now hosts three Advanced Health Assessment Labs with 4 examination tables each, while the Nursing Fundamentals and Skills Laboratories total three with four beds in each – accommodating eight students per lab.
+The four Nursing Simulation Laboratories, and accompanying debriefing conference rooms, have been a highlight for the integration of high-fidelity human simulation technology and case scenarios for students at the undergraduate and graduate levels.
 Enrolled and prospective students alike are impressed with the state-of-the-art opportunities these laboratories provide.
 We have dedicated nursing faculty and professional staff who are expert clinicians and highly knowledgeable in simulation teaching.

 The demand for Nursing continues, and our enrollments have increased dramatically.
 Baccalaureate program growth has seen a 28% increase in 2 years, while the Graduate MS NP program growth has increased by 41%.
 Another major growth area has been the RN-BS degree completion option; we currently have 77 RNs enrolled.

-As a result of this enrollment growth, we are fortunate to have been able to hire 5 new full-time faculty effective September 2013, and we are actively seeking faculty for two tenure-track Assistant or Associate Professors.
+As a result of this enrollment growth, we are fortunate to have been able to hire five new full-time faculty effective September 2013, and we are actively seeking faculty for two tenure-track Assistant or Associate Professors.
 New to the faculty are tenure-track Assistant Professors: Lori Keough, Margie Laccetti, Anya Peters, and Yuan Zhang, along with Visiting Faculty, Kay Patch, a board-certified Adult and Child/Adolescent Psychiatric Mental Health Advanced Practice Nurse.
 If you, or anyone you know, may be interested in a full-time faculty position, we encourage all interested individuals to explore these job opportunities on the UMass Lowell Human Resources website

 Our Ph.D. in Nursing with a Health Promotion focus is preparing for its Academic Quality Assessment and Development (AQAD) review, while the DNP Program is transitioning this Fall 2014 to a weekend/blended hybrid model and accepting nurse administrator as well as advanced practice nursing applicants.
 Individuals interested in learning more about the PhD Program may contact Barbara Mawn